How to Become an Electrician in Louisiana

 Residential Electrician – Certificate Program

-Delgado Community College offers various Certificate program options for future opticians.
+Delgado Community College offers various Certificate program options for future electricians.
 All programs are based at their campus in the city of New Orleans, LA.
 The college has in the order of 16,131 students in total, with most students on 2-year programs.
 The college is institutionally accredited by the Southern Association of Colleges and Schools, Commission on Colleges.
 The cost of tuition for in-state students is usually in the order of $4,079 and for students from outside the state in the order of $8,368 per year.
 Learning materials may cost in the order of $1,244, although this will vary with the program.

 Nunez Community College